 Did you know?

 According to a research by KPMG, an incredible 70% of organizations have suffered at least one project failure in the prior 12 months and 50% of respondents indicated that their project failed to consistently achieve what they set out to achieve.
 Additionally, only 58% of organizations understand the value of project management.
 This is a staggering number, as it has proven to be helpful to so many.

 As part of Hive’s mission to provide quality customer service, we do regular check-ins with our customers.
 Often, we find that the lack of clear goals and vision is the main reason as to their project is not successful.
 And this fact is echoed by PMI Pulse of the Profession 2017, “A lack of clear goals is the most common factor (37%) behind project failure, according to executive leaders.”

 Clearly, if organizations fail to plan, then they plan to fail.
 Planning is an essential part of project management.
-From a Gantt chart to a kanban board to a traditional spreadsheet, business leaders should find a style that works for them.
+From a Gantt chart to a Kanban board to a traditional spreadsheet, business leaders should find a style that works for them.
 With a clear overview of your project and deliverables, business leaders will have a higher rate of success.

 The Importance of Good Project Management Practices

 Good project management directly translates to less money wasted.
 Organizations that invest in proven Project Management practices waste 28x less money because more of their strategic initiatives are completed successfully.

 The project management industry is bright and burning, and it is set to grow by $6.6 trillion by 2020.
 Yet, the same research identifies that the US $208 billion GDP will be at risk because of the project management talent shortage.
 It is important for organizations to improve their business leaders knowledge of project management.